minzhang-1/PointHop-PointHop2_Spark/README.md

 Created by [Min Zhang](https://github.com/minzhang-1)

 ### Introduction
-This work is an improvered implementation of our [PointHop method](https://arxiv.org/abs/1907.12766) and [PointHop++ method](https://arxiv.org/abs/2002.03281), which is built upon Apache Spark.
+This work is an improved implementation of our [PointHop method](https://arxiv.org/abs/1907.12766) and [PointHop++ method](https://arxiv.org/abs/2002.03281), which is built upon Apache Spark.
 With 12 cores (Intel (R) core ™ i7-5930k CPU @ 3.5GHZ), PointHop finishes in 20 minutes using less than 12GB memory, and PointHop++ finishes in 40 minutes using less than 14GB memory.

 In this repository, we release code and data for training a baseline of PointHop and PointHop++ classification network on point clouds sampled from 3D shapes.